Distribution free MMD tests for model selection with estimated parameters: Introduction

+When some of our results are valid only under $\Hc_{0,\Mc}$ or $\Hc_{0,\Mc_1,\Mc_2}$, this will be explicitly specified.
+For notational convenience, the dependence of $\Hc_{0,\Mc}$ and $\Hc_{0,\Mc_1,\Mc_2}$ on $(\as,\bs)$ will remain implicit.
+Moreover, from now on, and unless explicitly stated otherwise, we allow that $\as$ and $\bs$ are some general unknown ``optimal'' parameters, not necessarily pseudo-true values, to keep the mathematical framework as general as possible.
+For example, $P_\as$ or $Q_\bs$ may be an ``optimal model'' because of some particular properties such as sparsity, ease of calibration, fairness, etc. In such circumstances, the unknown $\as$ (resp. $\bs$) are minimizing some loss function that may not be the MMD distance between $\Mc_{1}$ (resp. $\Mc_{2}$) and $P$.

-In principle, resorting to the asymptotic distribution of $\hmmd(P_\an,P)$ allows to conduct specification testing, i.e., testing the null hypothesis $\Hc_{0,\Mc}: \mmd(P_\as,P)=0$.
-The latter assumption may be seen as a standard zero assumption for two sample testing, as in~\cite{gretton2012kernel}.
-Nonetheless, the main difficulty comes from the fact that $\as$ is unknown and has to be estimated, which possibly makes the limiting laws of the corresponding test statistics more complex.
-Moreover, it is usually impossible to generate independent samples from $P_\an$ without resorting to the sample from $P$.
-Indeed, $\an$ is usually estimated on the latter $P$-sample, adding another layer of complexity.
-Therefore, standard $U$-statistics theory does not provide the asymptotic distribution of $\hmmd(P_\an,P)$.
-Moreover, for model selection/comparison, a similar phenomenon as with Vuong's test~\cite{Vuong1989} occurs, even if $\as$ and $\bs$ were known: when $P_\as=P=P_\bs$, the rate of convergence of $\hmmd(P_\as,P)-\hmmd(P_\bs,P)$ is $n^{-1}$; but, if $P_\as\not=P\not=P_\bs$, then the latter rate of convergence is $n^{-1/2}$.
-Thus, to built a consistent test of $\Hc_{0,\Mc_1,\Mc_2}:\ \mmd(P_\as,P)=\mmd(P_\bs,P)$, one needs to deal with different rates of convergences, depending on whether or not $P_\as=P=P_\bs$, a situation that is clearly unknown a priori.
-A two-step procedure with a pre-test of $P_\as=P=P_\bs$ seems natural, but it is undesirable due to the difficulty of determining the critical values of $n\big\{\hmmd(P_\as,P)-\hmmd(P_\bs,P)\big\}$ and multiple testing issues.
+The latter assumption $\Hc_{0,\Mc}$ may be seen as a standard zero assumption for two sample testing, as in~\citet{gretton2012kernel}.
+The main difficulty comes from the fact that $\as$ is unknown and has to be estimated.
+In principle, when a sequence $(\an)_{n\geq 1}$ tends to $\as$ in probability, resorting to the asymptotic distribution of $\hmmd(P_\an,P)$ allows to conduct specification testing, i.e., testing the null hypothesis $\Hc_{0,\Mc}: \mmd(P_\as,P)=0$.
+Unfortunately, the limiting law of $\hmmd(P_\an,P)$ might be more complex than that of $\hmmd(P_\as,P)$.
+Moreover, it is usually impossible to generate independent samples from $P_\an$ without resorting to the sample from $P$, since $\an$ is usually estimated on the sample from $P$, adding another layer of complexity.
+Nonetheless,~\citet{key2021composite} recently showed that some consistent test of $\Hc_{0,\Mc}$ can be obtained by bootstrapping $\mmd^2(P_\an,\Pb_n)$.

+For model comparison, a similar phenomenon as for the test of~\citet{Vuong1989} occurs, even if $\as$ and $\bs$ were known: when $P_\as=P=Q_\bs$, the rate of convergence of $\hmmd(P_\as,P)-\hmmd(Q_\bs,P)$ is $n^{-1}$; but, otherwise, the latter rate of convergence is $n^{-1/2}$, as noticed in \citet{bounliphone2016test}.
+Thus, to built a consistent test of $\Hc_{0,\Mc_1,\Mc_2}$, one needs to deal with different rates of convergences, depending on whether or not $P_\as=P=Q_\bs$, a situation that is clearly unknown a priori.
+A two-step procedure with a pre-test of $P_\as=P=Q_\bs$ seems natural, but it is undesirable due to the difficulty of determining the critical values of $n\big\{\hmmd(P_\an,P)-\hmmd(Q_\bn,P)\big\}$ and multiple testing issues.

 \mds